kristoffer-tungland/MVVMFluent/README.md

     }
 }
 ```
-This example demonstrates how `Command<T>` can be used to handle parameterized commands with strongly-typed arguments.
+This example demonstrates how `FluentCommand<T>` can be used to handle parameterized commands with strongly-typed arguments.

 ### Using `Notify(nameof(...))` for Property Change Notifications
 You can also notify multiple properties when setting a value.
 This is useful when other properties are derived from or depend on the value being set.